vezzolter/DSA/Algorithms/Recursion/Factorial/Factorial.md

 ## Iteration vs Recursion
 Technically speaking, factorial can be implemented using both iterative and recursive approach.
 Even though, iterative solutions are often preferred over recursive ones (due to space complexity, performance, readabillity, stack overflow, optimization limitations), the last approach was chosen within the context of this repository's section.

-The question was is which type of recursion should be picked for that particular algorithm.
-Upon researching this question, the priority took the the **tail-recursion**, due to its potential optimization **(tail call optimization)** by the compiler, hence this option is potentially more effective.

 ## Detailed Overview